Rangers: Dion Sanderson ‘looks like a Rangers signing’

 The Verdict: Defensive cover needed

-As Hutton points out, both John Souttar and summer, and at the moment there are no signs of him signing a new deal.
+As Hutton points out, both John Souttar and Ben Davies have struggled with injuries this season, while Helander’s contract expires in the summer, and at the moment there are no signs of him signing a new deal.

 Therefore, Rangers need more cover in the centre of defence, and Sanderson would provide that.